 - Not using top coat.
 Sometimes, due to lack of time or resources, I’d skip that crucial step.
 Never again!
 Plus, I simply didn’t know that different top coats perform differently, Sally Hansen Diamond Flash, where were you?
 If you need any more convincing, here’s 5 reasons why top coat is a must.

-- Using top coat that you’ve never tried before for an important manicure/client.
+- Using top coat that you’ve never tried before for an important manicure or on a client.
 Having finally learned lesson 1, a nail design would sometimes shrink, go bubbly or take too long to dry and smudge.
 Experiments should be conducted when you have time for it.
 For important manicures, stick to what you know works.
 If you need some suggestions, check out the list of the best top coats – here and here.

 - Using polishes that you’ve never tried before for an important manicure/client.
 The same rule as above applies here, an important manicure is not the time to experiment.
 Swatch that nail polish before using it for the job.
-If you don’t have a nail tip handy, the Little Book of Nail Art is designed to check the density and finish of polish.
+If you don’t have nail tips, the Little Book of Nail Art is designed to check the density and finish of polish.

 - Red or orange nail polish next to your cuticles.
 How can I say this politely?
 It just looks like a disease and there’s no way to make it beautiful.
 Red or orange in any shape or pattern at your nail bed just don’t look good.
 Full stop.

 - Using wrong brushes.
 Using the right brushes makes such a huge difference.
-I learned this the hard way – from ‘customizing’ makeup brushes for nail art to designing my own range.
-Speaking of which, you’ll get to experience them too very soon (make sure to subscribe to this newsletter to be notified when we launch them) and oh yes, you’ll see how easy nail art becomes when you have the right tools.
+I learned this the hard way – from ‘customizing’ makeup brushes designing my own nail art brush range.
+Once you try the right brushes (that were specifically designed for nail art!) you’ll see how easy nail art can be.

 There you have it!
 The nail art mistakes that I made in the past.
 Some made me sad, like smudging a beautiful design, others made me laugh (the Freddie Kruger worthy red and white shocker) but all of them helped me improve.
 I hope they help you too.